 Deposits are a major source of our funds for lending and other investment purposes, and our deposits are provided primarily by individuals within our market area.
-Deposits decreased \$6.7 million, or 1.2%, to \$553.1 million at June 30, 2021, from \$559.8 million at June 30, 2020.
-The decrease in deposits was primarily due to a \$34.2 million decrease in time deposits, partially offset by a \$27.5 million increase in core deposits.
+Deposits increased \$53.5 million, or 9.7%, to \$606.6 million at June 30, 2022, from \$553.1 million at June 30, 2021.
+The increase in deposits was primarily due to an \$82.5 million, or 21.0%, increase in core deposits, partially offset by a \$29.0 million decrease in non-core time deposits.
 The decrease in time deposits was consistent with the planned run-off associated with our re-pricing of higher-cost, non-relationship-based deposit accounts.